fatmaaerr/R_shiny_app_midterm/README.md

 Number of Rooms: This filter shows house's rooms count.
 After run ShinyApp you see first room selected "5".
 This filter is multichoice filter.
 You can add Number of Rooms.

-Price slider: This slider includin min house and max house price.
+Price slider: This slider including min  and max house price.
 You can choose house price related your budget.

 Radio Group Button : It has two different select button .
 Price and Unit Square Meter Price.
 This button is intractive and changes graphics.

 In the Istanbul Real Estate Valuation app , I used two different graphics.
 First one is scatter plot .
-It shows relation with Gross square metre and Price ,Gross square metre and square_meter_price.
+It shows relation with Gross square metre and Price ,Gross square metre and square meter price.
 Graphics are colored by district in addition to giving heating system features different shape.

-Second graphic is a box plot and shows house price and square_meter_price for each district.
+Second graphic is a box plot and shows house price and square meter price for each district.
 The graphic shows us deviant value each district.When you come on box plot, It shows Quartiles value.

-Between the two graphs, renderPrint shows the region and the average Price for that region.
+Between the two graphs, renderPrint shows the region and the average price and  square meter price for that region.
+Radio Group Button  affects also this value here.

 shiny::runApp('R_shiny_app_midterm_967585')